At the back end of 2020, Hobart released their first multi-process welder – the Multi-Handler 200.

-There are not loads of retailers to choose from at the time of writing of this as it is still new.
+There are not loads of retailers to choose from at the time of writing this as it is still new.
 This will change as time goes on as retailers stock up.

-Here’s a few that I found that had stock at the time of writing:
+Here are a few that I found that had stock at the time of writing:

 You get 200A of power and useful features like dual power input, simple controls, easy setup, run-in technology, the Quick Drive wire feed, and a color LCD screen.
 Plus, if you need to add a spool gun, this machine is up to it.

 In short, the feature set is quite remarkable for a light, versatile welder at this price level.
-It is not an overstatement to say the price to feature ratio for this welder heavily favors the buyer.
+It is not an overstatement to say the price-to-feature ratio for this welder heavily favors the buyer.
 Plus, you are backed by a good 5/3/1 warranty from one of the most respected names in the industry.

 If you run a DIY, automotive, farm/ranch, or art/sculptor shop, put this unit on the shortlist of products that you should evaluate when you are in the market for a welder.
 You will not be disappointed.